didyouvoteforthis.ca · A Public Ledger of UCP Fiscal Decisions

 Members of the public, journalists, the AFL, opposition MLAs, and a parody website spent three weeks publicly documenting that the surveys were structurally biased.
 After sustained criticism, the government added a "none of the above" option to three of the six surveys, but ran the new and old versions concurrently — meaning some respondents had the option to disagree, others did not, and the government announced the results would be combined regardless.

-The end result was nine surveys: the original six biased ones, plus three with the new option appended.
-By Smith's own admission, the government would draw conclusions from "the people who respond."
 Self-selecting respondents to a self-authored survey is not measurement of public opinion.
 It is a recording of who agreed to participate.

 Mechanism 04